-With twelve men in the Run2 workplace compared to just seven girls, it can initially appear that we’re in no position to talk approximately gender equality at paintings.
+With twelve men in the Run2 workplace compared to just seven girls, it can initially appear that we’re in no position to discuss gender equality at paintings.
 However, one topic that often comes up in conversation, whether we’re interviewing a capacity candidate or pitching to a potential patron, is that even though we’ve almost twice as many guys within the office as girls, ladies make up a lot of our pinnacle positions: our operations director, the two most senior individuals of our digital advertising and marketing group, our head of design and our content material supervisor are all women.
 This isn’t to say we don’t have any male managers or department leaders – their function is fundamental to the corporation’s fulfillment – but it’s surely uncommon for the general public of lady employees to be in senior positions.

 An extra bendy place of work